NFL Fantasy Football Week 6: Start ‘Em Sit ‘Em Wide Receivers & A Big Sleeper To Keep An Eye On

 Ravens’ John Brown

 If you played this wide receiver in Week 5, then you probably have some hesitation in starting this fantasy player against the Titans.
-However, Brown looks to be back on track for the Sunday game, and Tennessee struggles against wide receivers like John, who is known for making big plays for a bunch of yards.
+However, Brown looks to be back on track for the Sunday game, and Tennessee struggles against wide receivers like Brown, who is known for making big plays for a bunch of yards.

 Final Drive: How @Jwalk_back12 and the Ravens plan to beat double coverage. pic.twitter.com/DD3XpUCrvi